CNB officer on trial for assaulting man to extort drug confession

-SINGAPORE - The trial of a Central Narcotics Bureau (CNB) officer who was accused of assaulting a man several times to extort a drug confession began on Monday (Nov 23).
+The trial of a Central Narcotics Bureau (CNB) officer who is accused of assaulting a man several times to extort a drug confession began yesterday.

 The officer, Vengedesh Raj Nainar Nagarajan, 33, denied allegations of voluntarily causing hurt to get a confession from Malaysian Sivabalan Kanniappan in 2017 after he was found with drugs on him at Woodlands Checkpoint.